2,458 texts in Legends of the Jews (Ginzberg)

 It wasn't like they could just pop down to Home Depot.
 The Torah tells us about the intricate details of the Tabernacle, but sometimes leaves us wondering about the logistics.
 Well...

-It wasn't just about picking any old wood, you know.
 The choice was incredibly specific, and brimming with meaning.
-Of all the trees available—and the text tells us there were twen...
+Of all the trees available.
+And the verse says there were twenty-four species of cedar alone!, only one was deemed wo...

 It wasn’t just a tent, was it?
 According to ancient wisdom, it was a reflection of something much, much bigger.
 The idea is this: "for to all that is above there is something corre...

-It wasn't just a building; it was a story, a symbol, a living testament to the covenant between God and Israel.
-And speaking of symbols, let's zoom in on the altar.
-This wasn't jus...
+It wasn't just a building; it was a story, a symbol, a living evidence of the covenant between God and Israel.
+Speaking of symbols, This wasn't just a place for offerings; it was a...

 More than just coverings.
 They can signify status, profession, even our mood.
-Now imagine that, amplified a thousandfold, imbued with divine purpose.
-That’s the story of the garmen...
+Now That’s the story of the garments worn by Aaron, the first High Priest, and his sons.
+In Jewish tra...

 These weren’t just pretty rocks.
 Oh no. Each of the twelve stones corresponded to one of the twelve tribes of Israel, and according to the legends, they possessed unique properties...